What is incidence?

-Incidence measures how many new people become infected with the virus per day per unit of population.
+Incidence measures how many new COVID cases there are per day per unit of population.
 It answers the question: “how many new COVID infections are in my area?”
 If the infection rate is the acceleration, incidence is the velocity.
 Infection rate reflects how quickly incidence is increasing or decreasing.

 How do we grade incidence?

 As with our previous four metrics — infection growth rate, test positivity rate, ICU capacity, and contact tracing — we separate case incidence into four categories: critical, high, medium, and low.
 To be classified as critical state or county must have over 25 daily new cases per 100,000 people.
 To be classified as low, a state or county must have less than one new case per 100,000 people.